moby/moby/docs/sources/articles/security.md

 -   SSH access will typically be managed by a single server running in the Docker host;
--   `cron`, when necessary, should run as a user process, dedicated and tailored for the app that needs its scheduling service, rather than as a platform-wide facility;
+-   `cron`{.docutils .literal}, when necessary, should run as a user process, dedicated and tailored for the app that needs its scheduling service, rather than as a platform-wide facility;
 -   log management will also typically be handed to Docker, or by third-party services like Loggly or Splunk;
--   hardware management is irrelevant, meaning that you never need to run `udevd` or equivalent daemons within containers;
+-   hardware management is irrelevant, meaning that you never need to run `udevd`{.docutils .literal} or equivalent daemons within containers;
--   network management happens outside of the containers, enforcing separation of concerns as much as possible, meaning that a container should never need to perform `ifconfig`, `route`, or ip commands (except when a container is specifically engineered to behave like a router or firewall, of course).
+-   network management happens outside of the containers, enforcing separation of concerns as much as possible, meaning that a container should never need to perform `ifconfig`{.docutils .literal}, `route`{.docutils .literal}, or ip commands (except when a container is specifically engineered to behave like a router or firewall, of course).

-This means that in most cases, containers will not need "real" root privileges *at all*.
-And therefore, containers can run with a reduced capability set; meaning that "root" within a container has much less privileges than the real "root".
+This means that in most cases, containers will not need “real” root privileges *at all*.
+And therefore, containers can run with a reduced capability set; meaning that “root” within a container has much less privileges than the real “root”.
 For instance, it is possible to:

--   deny all "mount" operations;
+-   deny all “mount” operations;
 -   deny access to raw sockets (to prevent packet spoofing);
 -   deny access to some filesystem operations, like creating new device nodes, changing the owner of files, or altering attributes